Twelveably/Roulette/README.md

 Minimum bet allowed & message is configurable at the config file.

 (You will need Vault for the dependency of this plugin)

-[​IMG]

-[​IMG]

-This plugin will stay free.
-But if you don't mind, would you like to buy me a cup of coffee?
-Thank you!

-[​IMG]​